 Answer: Ensure that you have received a training affidavit (transcript) from your barber instructor or barber school.
 Then submit an exam application to the Board's office for approval to test.
 Once approved, you may contact PSI to pay for the exam and select a test date.

 Question: Do my barber hours ever expire?

-Answer: Currently there’s no expiration date on barber hours.
+Answer: Currently there's no expiration date on barber hours.
 However, it may be beneficial to refresh yourself on the current barbering and sanitation practices.

 Question: How can I study for the barber or instructor examination?

 Question: I’m a barber instructor, where can I find the training affidavit?

 Answer: The affidavit is on the board's website, under Apply For A License.
 Make sure you click on the correct affidavit.

 Question: How many hours can I transfer from a barber college to on-the-job training or vice versa?